bixb922/crank-organ/doc-software/README.md

 * Program number and MIDI note number.
 The output port will activate only if the specified program nubmer and MIDI number is encountered.
 This is necesary to implement, for example, a glockenspiel.

 * Program number 129 and MIDI note number.
-The output port will activate if the MIDI note number is encountered on the percussion channels 10 and 11.
-The program number 129 is not part of the MIDI standard and is only used here to define drum or percussion sounds.
+The output port will activate if the MIDI note number is encountered on the percussion channel 10  The program number 129 is not part of the MIDI standard and is only used here to define drum or percussion sounds.
 However, if you like it better, you can assign drum notes to regular MMIDI notes, if your MIDI files are setup that way.

 ### Microphone, crank sensor, touchpad and neopixel sensor (important)